-We are a "smaller reporting company," as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended.
+We are a "smaller reporting company," as defined in Rule 12b-2 under the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 We would cease to be a smaller reporting company if we have a public float in excess of \$250 million or have annual revenues in excess of \$100 million and a public float in excess of \$700 million, determined on an annual basis.